JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 4. The client must generate the `auth.toml` file with the above values.
 The following extra key/values must be added by the client to the auth.toml:
     - `expires_at: <expires_in> + <time()>` This value is required to determine whether the token is expired and needs refresh.
 This is missing in the token response so it must be added by summing the `expires_in` value with the current timestamp.
     - `refresh_url` This value is also missing in the device token response but is necessary for refreshing expired tokens.
-This field must be added with value same as the `refresh_url` from the package server authentication configuration endpoint response.
+This field must be added with value same as the `device_token_refresh_url` from the package server authentication configuration endpoint response.

 #### Client ID for device authentication flow